eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * Including a poll will not append a link, but curiously, you'll still lose 24 characters.
 It's possible this is a client bug, but it happens in both Web and Android Twitter.

 * Alternative clients may not support new media types at first.
 In particular, people who used TweetDeck were frequently confused right after polls were launched, because TweetDeck showed only the tweet text and no indication that a poll had ever been there.
-If this happens again in the future, consider mentioning when you're using a new feature.
+Some third-party clients still don't support polls.
+Consider mentioning when you're using a new attachment type.
+Might I suggest prefixing your tweet with 📊?

 * If you don't include an explicit attachment, Twitter will examine the links in your tweet, in _reverse_ order.
 If you link to a tweet, that tweet will be quoted in yours.
 If you link to a website that supports Twitter "cards" (small brief descriptions of a site, possibly with images), that card will be attached.
 There can only be one attachment, so as soon as Twitter finds something it can use, it stops looking.